April 13, 2026

 One more thing that matters in practice: “auto response in Slack” isn’t one feature.
 It’s a mix of behaviors.

-How To Set Up Auto Response in Slack?
+How To Set Up an Auto-Response in Slack?

-Setting up a Slack auto response depends on what you’re trying to automate.
+Setting up a Slack autoresponder depends on what you’re trying to automate.
 If you want an instant reply to common questions, start with Slackbot custom responses.
 If you want a structured “we got your request” message with a couple of follow-up questions, use a workflow.
-And if what you really need is a reliable “we’re away” response for a whole support team, it helps to know where Slack’s native options stop.
+And if what you really need is a reliable “we’re away” response for an entire support team, it helps to know where Slack’s native options end.

 A) Set Up Slackbot Custom Responses (Best for FAQs)

-This is the simplest way to create an auto reply on Slack when someone uses a specific word or phrase.
+This is the simplest way to create an auto-reply in Slack when someone uses a specific word or phrase.

 1. Open Slack and go to your workspace menu (your org name in the top-left).